Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

 \section{Main results}

 Consider a stochastic volatility model whose price process satisfies

-where $B$ is a standard Brownian motion and $\sigma_t$ is a progressively measurable stochastic process.
-As explained in the introduction, our goal in this paper is to estimate the roughness of the trajectories $t\mapsto \sigma_t$ directly from discrete, equidistant observations of the realized variance,
+where $B$ is a standard Brownian motion and $\sigma_t$ is a continuous and adapted stochastic process.\footnote{One can easily add a drift to \eqref{price process eq 2} by performing an equivalent change of measure as in Section 2 of \cite{BayerFrizGatheral}.
+Since the results in our paper are almost-sure results, they will be unaffected by any equivalent change of measure.} As explained in the introduction, our first goal in this paper is to estimate the roughness of the trajectories $t\mapsto \sigma_t$ directly from discrete, equidistant observations of the integrated variance,

-without having first to compute proxy values for $\sigma_t$ via numerical differentiation of $t\mapsto\<\log S\>_t$.
-This is important, because in reality the volatility $\sigma_t$ is not directly observable and numerical errors in the computation of its proxy values might distort the roughness estimate (see, e.g., \cite{ContDasArtefact}).
+without having first to compute numerical approximations for $\sigma_t$, e.g., via numerical differentiation of $t\mapsto\<\log S\>_t$.
+This is important, because in reality the volatility $\sigma_t$ is not directly observable and numerical errors in the computation of the numerical approximations might distort the roughness estimate (see, e.g., \cite{ContDasArtefact}).
+In \Cref{RV section}, we will discuss the even more realistic situation in which also the asset prices themselves can only be observed at discrete time points, thus leading to the need for an additional approximation of the integral in \eqref{realized variance eq 2}.

 While our main results are concerned with rough stochastic volatility models based on fractional Brownian motion, a significant portion of our approach actually works completely trajectorial-wise, in a model-free setting; see \Cref{Section Pathwise}.
 So let $x:[0,1]\to\bR$ be any continuous function.
 For $p \ge1$, the $p^\text{th}$ variation of the function $x$ along the $n^{\text{th}}$ dyadic partition is defined as